Topeka High School: Journalism

 The school newspaper, The World, is a member of the High School National Ad Network.
 The school yearbook is "The Sunflower".
 Both publications are members of JEA and NSPA.
 Topeka High, under the former direction of Richard Green, has also built up its broadcast journalism program.
 The Newsdesk a bi-monthly news broadcast showcasing student news and feature packages.
 Under the direction of Green, The Newsdesk has won multiple statewide broadcasting awards.
 "The Newsdesk" is filmed on campus in "The Tom Browne Memorial News Room".

 Debate and Forensics

 Topeka High maintains a strong tradition of debate and forensics throughout its prolific history.
 The school has qualified nearly 180 competitors to the National Tournament of the National Speech and Debate Association and before 2013, had qualified students for 33 consecutive years.
 The school has 6 national champions, more than any other school in the Flint Hills.
 The debate squad has won 4 state championships, finished second 6 times, and third place twice.
 The forensics squad boasts 12 state championships, with 7 consecutive championships (1995 to 2002).
 Topeka High forensics has 40+ individual 6A State Speech champions.
-The Debate and Forensics squad is coached by Dustin Rimmey.
+The Debate and Forensics squad is coached by Aaron Dechant.